 Athlete's Foot (tinea pedis) is caused by a fungus.
 Infected humans shed the tinea fungus spores onto hard surfaces like locker room floors and swimming pool decks and quickly multiply.
-The spores can also shed onto socks, shoes, damp workout clothes, towels, gym bag interiors, and sports uniforms like wrestling singlets.
+The spores can also shed onto socks, shoes, damp workout clothes, towels, gym bag interiors, and sports uniforms from wrestling singlets to cheer uniforms.
 Skin that is exposed to excessive moisture and warmth, like feet in shoes, encourages the fungus to grow.

 Researchers from the Institute for Hygiene and Biotechnology at the Hohenstein Institute in Boennigheim, Germany, have completed a study that proves infected socks and other garments can transmit the fungus to other textiles in an open laundry basket or hamper.
 If fabrics are not washed in hot water and disinfected, the fungus can even survive in the washer and continue the chance of infection or reinfection.
 The athlete's foot fungal infection can spread to hands and other parts of the body if left untreated.

 How to Prevent the Spread of Athlete's Foot in Laundry

 - Disinfect gym bags and backpacks regularly.
 If they cannot be washed in hot water, use disinfectant wipes or a cloth dipped in diluted chlorine bleach and water for a thorough inside cleaning.
 Allow to air dry completely before using again.

 - Clean and disinfect shoes after each wearing, if possible.
 Allow at least 24 hours between wearings to allow shoes to dry completely.